 The first humans and Odin’s exile

-With everything settled and done, Odin, Vili and Ve chose to travel to the Nine Realms.
+With everything settled and done, Odin, Vili and Ve chose to travel through the Nine Realms.
 One day, while walking on a shore they came across two tree trunks lying on the sand.
 Intrigued by their presence, the three gods decided to infuse life into them.
 A man and a woman soon came into existence.
 Their names were Ask and Embla respectively, and they were the first humans.

 Life however wasn’t the only thing the humans received from the gods.
 Odin, Vili and Ve bestowed special gifts upon their new creations.
 Odin gave them spirit, Vili gave them intelligence and movement, and Ve gave them appearance and senses.
 Ready to live on their own, Ask and Embla were decreed by the gods to live in Midgard.